tanishagerg/SRNCA/blogpost.md

 A next step for hyperparameter exploration in the algorithm is to find this optimal set by using an evolutionary strategy to evolve the parameters to the best combinations.

 ## Conclusion

-**Project accomplishments** [I really like how you worded these points, and I would definetly have understood this 9 months ago.
+**Project accomplishments** [I really like how you worded these points, and I would definitely have understood this 9 months ago.
 Should I still paraphrase this or could I keep this?]

-* Trained NCA models to generate reasonable facsimiles of biologically generated patterns, nicely tying modern (neural) CA models and neural backprogation methods with one of the founding works of mathematical biology, Turing's seminal treatise on morphogenesis.
+* Trained NCA models to generate reasonable facsimiles of biologically generated patterns.
+The application of NCA texture models to plant morphogenesis ties the modern tools of automatic differentiation and neural networks back to Turing's seminal work[^Turing1952], one of the founding works of mathematical biology.
-* Used random search to find reliable hyperparemeters that work on multiple target image textures
+* Used random search to find reliable hyperparemeters that work on multiple target image textures.
 * Explored using dimensionality reduction methods UMAP and PCA to generate good (and poor-performing) hyperparameters, but found these methods didn't fully capture the effect of hyperparameters (or predicted non-viable hyperparameters).
 * Combined with poor linear fits of individual hyperparameters to style loss, the observation that small perturbations in principal components about a high-performing P.C cluster suggests that the interaction between hyperparameters is likely synergistic and non-linear, and could be better captured with a non-linear model.